The Top Essential Oils For Body Odor

 Sage Essential Oil

-Sage has a sweet, herbaceous aroma that makes it a welcome blend for armpit spritzes and deodorants.
+Sage essential oil has a sweet, herbaceous aroma that makes it a welcome blend for armpit spritzes and deodorants to help combat unpleasant odor.
 Like Tea Tree oil, it has proven antibacterial properties.

 Interestingly, common culinary herbs used in traditional medicine to reduce inflammation, soothe upset stomachs, and treat topical rashes may have a beneficial effect on our armpits, too!